 Phoenix Office Market

-Office occupancy in the first half of 2023 contracted by 515,666 SF.
+Office occupancy in the fourth quarter of 2023 contracted by 515,666 SF.
 Overall net absorption losses for the year totaled 1.7 million SF.
-Absorption losses are expected to continue in the second half of this year and into 2024.
-Under-construction space has trended down sharply since 2020.
-Hybrid work models and rising sublet availability are factors in deterring developers from the office market.
-Vacancy and asking rents both increased year over year.
-Vacancy grew to 21.8%, with only 82,272 SF of new product coming online during 2023.
+Absorption losses are expected to slow but continue into 2024.
+Under-construction activity has trended down sharply since 2020.
+Hybrid work models and rising sublet availability are deterring developers from breaking ground.
+Vacancy and asking rents both increased year-over-year.
+Total vacancy grew to 23.3%, with under 500,000 SF of new product coming online during 2023.
 Sublease space entering the market has slowed down, with the transition from sublease availability to direct escalating.
 More direct transitions are expected since most of today’s sublet offerings come to term in 2024 and 2025.

 Phoenix Industrial Market